 Special Educational Needs and/or Disabilities or physical health issues: Students with SEND or certain health conditions can face additional safeguarding challenges.
 They may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.
-Students with SEND are more likely to be abused by other children.
+Students with SEND are more likely to be abused by their peers.
 The barriers to recognising abuse and neglect of this group of children can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability or health condition without further exploration; - being more prone to peer group isolation than other children

-- the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, including prejudice-based bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - Being more prone to peer group isolation than other children. - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in overcoming these barriers.

-To address these additional challenges, the school has put in place the following pastoral support measures.
+To address these additional challenges, the School ensures SEN pupils have a key worker and access to safe spaces before, during and at the end of the school day.
 The school also runs intervention sessions for SEN pupils on how to discuss and share any concerns they have in this area accessing a range of services such as Speech and Language therapy.

 Further guidance can be found in the DfE guidance Supporting pupils at school with medical conditions, and where applicable in the SEND Code of Practice.